What exactly is an API?

 What kind of support is provided?

 In reality, robust documentation can only get you so far.
 You’ll need to find out what kind of support is offered beyond text-heavy documents.
 A lack of hands-on support can be a huge barrier to implementation.
 Often times, the difference between a good meal and a great meal is the quality of service.
-In both contexts, good support means that you know you needs matter.
+In both contexts, good support means that you feel like your needs matter.

 Community forums can also be a great resource for troubleshooting integrations.
 Viewing a site’s forum will give you an inside look into real customer issues and whether or not they’re being effectively addressed.
 Dead or stagnant forums are just as useless as no forum at all.
 Be sure to check that comments/questions are active and being addressed in a helpful manner.